 He never called back when he said he would, but I left a message the next day, and then again the following day.
 I did call a second time without leaving a message and the employee said that he was really busy lately and my best bet would be to come in and see him on '-day'.
 So I put on a nice outfit, not as nice as the interview, but presentable.
 Someone told him I was there and they said it would be about 20 minutes.
 I was determined though.
 I turned down the free drink this time and sat down and read.
 The manager finally came over and offered me conditional employment if my background check cleared.
 He said he appreciated me coming in and told me what my start date would be.
 He told me that he felt I would be a good fit to the team.
 Afterwards he told me I could get a drink so I took that offer feeling really good about myself.

-I applied in-person and the process took 3 days – interviewed at Starbucks in January 2013.
+I applied online.
+The process took 4 days – interviewed at Starbucks.Interview Details

-I applied online and the process took 2 weeks – interviewed at Starbucks in June 2011.Interview Details
+I applied online.
+The process took 2 weeks – interviewed at Starbucks in June 2011.Interview Details

 Starbucks requires you to fill out a pretty lengthy application, which you may submit to multiple locations -- online.
 It's unfortunate to have to avoid in-person communications for the website, but you can always introduce yourself to a hiring manager.
 Once contacted for an interview, you are given the opportunity to come to a hiring fair, which is open interview style.
 You are usually surrounded by other job-seekers and managers from across the region.
 Starbucks tries to achieve the diversity goal by assigning managers to applicants at random, and having multiple hiring managers interview each client.